Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Stochastic reconfiguration with PEPS

 \section{Stochastic reconfiguration with PEPS}

-In this section we derive the SR equations for PEPS, analyze the structure of their null space, and describe how gauge redundancy can be eliminated efficiently in closed form, in both the SR and its reduced variant minSR \cite{minsr} form.
+In this section, we derive the TDVP equations for PEPS, analyze the structure of their null space, and describe how gauge redundancy can be eliminated efficiently in closed form, in both the TDVP and its reduced variant based on the push-through identity (referred to as minSR) \cite{minsr}.

 A PEPS defines a variational wavefunction $\Psi_{\vec\theta}(\vec s)$ parametrized by the tensor elements $A[\vec x]^p_{lrdu}$ at each lattice site $\vec x$, as illustrated in Fig.~\ref{fig:peps}(a,b).
 Each index tuple $(\vec x,p,l,r,d,u)$ corresponds to one variational parameter, replacing the abstract index $\alpha$ introduced earlier.
 The physical index $p$ labels the local Hilbert-space configuration (e.g., $p=0,1$ for vacuum or occupation), while the virtual indices $(l,r,d,u)$ take values from $1$ to $D$ (except on boundaries).
-The PEPS in this paper all have open boundary condition. \paragraph{Gauge redundancy.} The PEPS representation contains a large local gauge freedom associated with internal virtual bonds.
+The PEPS in this paper all have open boundary conditions. \paragraph{Gauge redundancy.} The PEPS representation contains a large local gauge freedom associated with internal virtual bonds.
 As shown in Fig.~\ref{fig:peps}(c), the transformation

 leaves the global wavefunction invariant for any invertible $D\times D$ matrix $X$.
 The infinitesimal generators of such transformations define \emph{gauge vectors}.
 Each gauge vector $\vec v$ is a null vector of $O$: